nicklockwood/layout/Layout/Pods/Expression/README.md

 (If you find any other uses, let me know and I'll add them)

 Normally these kind of calculations would involve embedding a heavyweight interpreted language such as JavaScript or Lua into your app.
-Expression avoids that overhead, and is also more secure as it reduces the risk of arbitrary code injection or crashes due to infinite loops, buffer overflows, etc.
+Expression avoids that overhead, and is also more secure, as it reduces the risk of arbitrary code injection or crashes due to infinite loops, buffer overflows, etc.

-Expression is lightweight, well-tested, and written entirely in Swift 3.
+Expression is lightweight, well-tested, and written entirely in Swift.

 How do I install it?